weyoss/redis-smq/README.md

 - **Administration included** – REST API (Swagger) and Web UI for monitoring and management.
 - **Production‑ready** – Battle‑tested in high‑throughput environments.

-> 📊 See [BUILD.md](BUILD.md) for the latest build, quality, and release status across all branches.

 ## 📋 Requirements

 - **Node.js** ≥ 20